SSWConsulting/SSW.Rules.Content/rules/fetch-data-react/rule.md

 - fetch-data-nextjs
 ---

-While using a regular `useEffect` to run when a component is loaded to load data from an API is super easy, it may result in unnecesary duplicate requests for data.
-It is best to use a library for this purpose, as not only does it solve the afforementioned issue, but also comes with a variety of other useful features such as caching, background updates, and pre-fetching.
+While using a regular `useEffect` to run when a component is loaded to fetch data is super easy, it may result in unnecesary duplicate requests for data or unexpected errors when unmounting components.
+It is best to use a library that can provide hooks for fetching data, as not only does it solve the above issues, but also comes with useful features such as caching, background updates, and pre-fetching.

 <!--endintro-->